Abdullahxz/gin-jwt/README.md

 ## Overview

-A skeleton web app to demonstrate JWT authentication in GO using Gin.
+Skeleton code for API with JWT authentication in GO.

 Direct Dependencies:
 - Gin